NeoRame/homebridge-octoprint-connect/README.md

 ## Config

 This plugin adds an accessory with two services, one for the extruder and one for the heatbed.
 In Homekit it will show up as one entity with two temperatures.

+If you are using the Homebridge-UI config schema is supported.

-Add the following to your `config.json`.
+To manually config the plugin add the following to your `config.json`.
 This is an example for a homebridge instance with a total of one accessory.
 If you have exisiting accessories you only need to add the part between `{}` to your accessories section.

 ```
 "accessories": [